andreadepolis/andreadepolis.github.io/content/authors/admin/_index.md

 highlight_name: false
 ---
 <div style="text-align: justify">
-I am a Ph.D. candidate in Finance & Econometrics at <a href="https://www.wbs.ac.uk" target="_blank" rel="noopener noreferrer"> Warwick Business School</a>.
+Welcome to my research website.<br> I am a PhD candidate in Finance & Econometrics at <a href="https://www.wbs.ac.uk" target="_blank" rel="noopener noreferrer"> Warwick Business School</a>.
 My research interests cover applied macroeconomics and financial econometrics, with a focus on non-linear and non-Gaussian time series, and density forecasting.
-I work under the supervision of Prof. <a href="https://sites.google.com/a/ivanpetrella.com/www/" target="_blank" rel="noopener noreferrer"> Ivan Petrella</a> and Prof. <a href="https://sites.google.com/site/anabgalvao/" target="_blank" rel="noopener noreferrer"> Ana Galv&atilde;o</a>.
-In 2022 I worked as Ph.D.
-Trainee at the DG-Research of the <a href="https://www.ecb.europa.eu/home/html/index.en.html" target="_blank" rel="noopener noreferrer"> European Central Bank</a>, and in 2018 I spent three months at the Monetary Policy and Economic Outlook Directorate of the <a href="https://www.bancaditalia.it/homepage/index.html?com.dotmarketing.htmlpage.language=1" target="_blank" rel="noopener noreferrer">Bank of Italy</a> for a research internship.
+I worked as Ph.D.
+Trainee at the DG-Research of the <a href="https://www.ecb.europa.eu/home/html/index.en.html" target="_blank" rel="noopener noreferrer"> European Central Bank</a>, and at the Monetary Policy and Economic Outlook Directorate of the <a href="https://www.bancaditalia.it/homepage/index.html?com.dotmarketing.htmlpage.language=1" target="_blank" rel="noopener noreferrer">Bank of Italy</a>.
 I was also a Senior Economist at <a href="https://www.now-casting.com/home" target="_blank" rel="noopener noreferrer"> NowCasting Economics Ltd</a>.
 </div>